Households without members age 60+ or disabled:

 Example

 Selina is a single mom with one child on simplified reporting.
-Her SNAP was approved in January, so her Interim Report is due in June.
+She has a part time job, earning $1,000 per month.
+Her SNAP was approved in January.
 Selina starts a second part time job in March earning $200/week.
-Her total monthly gross income from both jobs is below 200% FPL for her household.
-She does not need to report the second job until her Interim Report.
+Her total monthly gross income from both jobs is about $500 below 200% FPL.
+She does not need to report the second job until her Recertification.
 However, in April Selina works more shifts and her gross income goes above 200% FPL.
 She needs to tell DTA by May 10th about this increase in income.

 Households with members age 60+ and/or disabled

-You only need to report changes when you fill out your Interim Report and Recertification form.
+You only need to report changes when DTA sends you an Interim Report or Recertification form.
 You do not need to tell DTA about any changes in between these forms.

 Reporting rules are different for some households where all members are seniors or persons with disabilities.
-See What is the Elder/Disabled Simplified Application Project (EDSAP)?
+See the reporting rules for older adults and persons with disabilities without earned income (EDSAP) about “EDSAP.”

 When to report other changes to DTA